Are you looking for funding for a project in your parish or local community? These pages explain how to start your search.

 There is an increasing emphasis among many funders on encouraging projects to focus on outcomes – what difference they are trying to make, and how they will know whether they have achieved this.
 Good planning is a crucial part of making projects work.
 Below are some suggestions about where you can find help with this.

 - Local Councils of Voluntary Service (CVSes) can also provide help .
 It may be called ‘Voluntary Action X’.
-For a list of Councils in Surrey, go to www.surrey.gov.uk .
+For a list of voluntary Councils in Surrey follow this link https://www.surreycc.gov.uk/people-and-community/voluntary-community-and-faith-sector .
 For Hampshire, click here

 - Use tools available on Websites – enter Funding or Grants into a search engine.